What makes these

 They are also difficult

-to collect; I often have to go up the tree by rope to collect the burl.
+to collect; I occasionally have to go up the tree by rope to collect the burl. .

 Why use a wooden cup when I could use modern materials?

 It is a personal choice.
-The aesthetic merits of using natural materials are somewhat self-evident, they are just nice, and burl wood is something special in itself.
+The aesthetic merits of using natural materials are somewhat self-evident - they just feel and look nice - and burl wood is something special in itself.
 There is also an environmental edge to using biodegradable products.
-It only takes a walk through a littered patch of forest to convince you of this.

 But what about any practical benefits?